HappyFunCorp/nfct/HOWTO.md

     }
 }
 ```
-Obviously other encryption implementations exist, but that should generally do for our purposes.
+Obviously other encryption implementations exist, but the above is simple, efficient, and secure.

 ### Calling the Blockchain